danimaietta/FightGame/README.md

 ### Sources

-The sprites where taken from: https://www.gameart2d.com.html
+The sprites were taken from: https://www.gameart2d.com.html

 The background music name is: 08 BGM - Whoa I'm In Space Cuba.mp3

+The background stage was taken from: https://www.reddit.com/r/StreetFighter/comments/669mr9/full_view_of_the_temple_hideout_stage_1920_x_1080/